patchamama/shortcuts-commands-resume/README.md

 - [Bootstrap](https://getbootstrap.com/): Powerful, extensible, and feature-packed frontend toolkit.
 Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins
 - [Tailwind Elements](https://tailwind-elements.com/): Bootstrap components recreated with Tailwind CSS, but with better design and more functionalities

+### Free web templates to start a project

+- windbasics.com

 ## To do (sections)